git4example/CreateTaskSet/README.md

 # CreateTaskSet

+# How to use this script

+Use CreateTaskSet.sh script to update your environment details in top section of the script

+Currently scaling/deploying number of task beyond 10 task per CreateTaskSet is trottled,  this script POC to quickly deploy more number of tasks in quickest possible way.

-How to use CreateTaskSet :
+# How to use CreateTaskSet :

 ```
 aws ecs create-service --cluster default --service-name TaskSetTesting --deployment-controller type=EXTERNAL --scheduling-strategy REPLICA --desired-count 2